 Other factors to consider

 - The range of credit cards.
 What is the company's mix of credit cards and features?
-Even the smallest credit unions give you a choice of low rate, low fee and platinum rewards credit cards and can compete with the mainstream companies for low interest rates and promotional deals.
-Ultimately, the right company for you will offer a card (or cards) that suits your circumstances and needs.
+Even the smallest credit unions can give you a choice of low rate, low fee and platinum rewards credit cards and offer competitive introductory deals.
+Ultimately, the right company for you will offer a card that suits your needs.

 - Accessibility.
 Consider how you will most likely communicate with a credit card company.
 If you want to visit a branch, look for those that have locations nearby.
 On the other hand, mobile and tablet applications are a user-friendly way to do your banking and a great substitute for a physical branch presence in your local area.

 - Rewards programs.
-If you want a card that earns rewards, consider the different options available.
-Some companies have their own reward programs, others are linked to frequent flyer programs, and a few offer both options.
+If you want a card that earns rewards, consider the different programs available.
+Some banks and credit card companies have their own rewards programs, others are linked to frequent flyer programs and a few offer both options.

 - Standard fees.
 How much will it cost to have a credit card with the company you're considering?
 As well as the annual fee, consider the costs that may be applied for late payments, foreign transactions, cash advances or going over your limit.